tomastrejdl/tomastrejdl.xyz/README.md

 - [ ] CSP - XSS protection https://developer.chrome.com/docs/lighthouse/best-practices/csp-xss
 - [ ] Turbopack
 - [ ] ~~ preact ~~ (not currently possible due to incompatibility with framer-motion)
+- [ ] use Pantone Color of the Year as primary color

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.